geoff-maddock/fantasy-flip/Game-Rules-Working-V1.md

 The player board is divided into various segments

 On the left is the "character", and the player can either play as an "adventurer" or one of the classes:
+- Alchemist - push your luck to create magic
+- Bard - use song and charm to influence others
-- Druid  - explore the forrest
+- Druid - commune with nature to gain favor
-- Rogue  - steal from other players, avoid traps
+- Necromancer - use mana to achieve magical results
 - Paladin  - absorb damage with armor
-- Alchemist - push your luck to create magic
-- Sorceror - use mana to achieve magical results
+- Ranger  - use nature to track and find hidden paths

 - group into 'good/evil' and 'neutral/good or evil'
 - what stats apply to each?